isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 In order to be eligible to take a designated flight, they are required to:
 <ol style="font-size:18px; list-style-type:disc;">
-  <li style="font-size:18px; list-style-type:disc;">remain in Hong Kong SAR and/or Singapore in the last 14 consecutive days before departure from Hong Kong; and</li>
+  <li style="font-size:18px; list-style-type:disc;">remain in Hong Kong and/or Singapore in the last 14 consecutive days before departure from Hong Kong; and</li>
    <li style="font-size:18px; list-style-type:disc;">undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated flight from Hong Kong to Singapore at one of the testing institutions recognised by the Hong Kong Government, and obtain a test result certificate in English stating the following:
      <ol style="font-size:18px; list-style-type:lower-roman;">
        <li style="font-size:18px; list-style-type:lower-roman;">Traveller’s name, date of birth, and passport number (as indicated in his/her passport);</li>